brianefranklin/homelab-microk8s-setup/README.md

 ## Repository Structure

 The repository is organized into numbered directories, designed to be followed sequentially.
 Each directory represents a logical step in the setup process and contains its own set of instructions.

 ```
 probablyfine-servers/
-├── 01-setup-kubernetes/  # Initial setup of the MicroK8s cluster
-├── 02-setup-harbor/      # Deployment of the Harbor container registry
-├── 03-setup-arc/         # Installation of the GitHub Actions Runner Controller
-└── apps/                 # (Optional) Example applications using the CI/CD pipeline
+├── 1-server-config
+├── 2-container-orchestration
+├── 3-registry-install
+├── 4-ci-cd-configuration
+└── 5-metallb-install
 ```

 ## Setup Guide